Cult Classics - Barry M Cosmetics

 I never did get my own gang, but I did get my own nail polish, and it was by Barry M.

-The company's eye-popping products began to define Barry M’s unique and colourful brand.
+The company's eye-popping products began to define its unique and colourful brand.
 They were the first company to launch a white eyeliner, the first to offer fluorescent Nail Paint, and the first to see black Lip and Nail Paint duos which I remember well (but would not recommend unless you want a clip round the ear from your mum and a ‘What IS that on your mouth, have you got any tissue?’ from your best mate).
 You’d look like you’d eaten a whole bag of Black Jacks.
 Still, Barry dared to be bold and stayed one step ahead of his competitors, and we have to love him for that.

 As a teenager in the mid-80s my friends and I would stand in front of the make-up displays in Boots, trying out lipstick testers on the backs of our hands and swiping nail polish on as many nails as we could before getting thrown out.
 Back then it was Rimmel, Barry M and Bourjois (which, I’m ashamed to say, we pronounced ‘boorjoyce’ until someone told us it was a French word and even then we just shrugged and said, ‘Yeah but boorgewah sounds weird’).
 When one of us had enough pocket money we’d buy Rimmel’s Heather Shimmer, a Bourjois eye shadow or a Barry M nail polish and we’d share them.
 When I started earning my own money at sixteen, the first thing I did was head to Boots and buy a blue Barry M nail polish and my very own Heather Shimmer.
-Barry M was a brand I’ve largely ignored since - it’s at the cheap end of the spectrum and I was rigidly a Rimmel girl for the next decade, but I'm pleased to see that Barry M kept going with the madness.
+But Barry's was a brand I’ve largely ignored since - it’s at the cheap end of the spectrum and I was rigidly a Rimmel girl for the next decade, but I'm pleased to see that Bazza kept going with the madness.

 Look!
 Fun!
 Madness!
 Maybe not at 47, but buy it for your daughter